dmt94/ls-notes/js-101/lesson-2/debugging.md

 #### Debugging ####

 Temperament is important.
-Dealing with frustration is a critical aspect of learning to program.
+Dealing with frustration is a critical aspect of learning to program (and in life).

 **Key to debugging:**